rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   into multiple hardware-level memory operations.
 In the same manner as with atomics, if a `Volatile` wrapper type is provided by Rust, the underlying hardware is guaranteed to support memory operations of that width.
-- The ability to specify stronger-than-`Relaxed` memory orderings on volatile memory operations enables new use cases which were not achievable before without exploiting Undefined Behavior, such as high-performance synchronization of mutually trusting Rust processes communicating via lock-free data structures in shared memory.
+- The ability to specify stronger-than-`Relaxed` memory orderings and to use memory operations other than loads and stores enables new use cases which were not achievable before without exploiting Undefined Behavior, such as high-performance synchronization of mutually trusting Rust processes via lock-free data structures in shared memory.

 # Reference-level explanation